-Pregnancy can be an exciting and overwhelming time.
+Pregnancy can be an exciting but also an overwhelming time.
 In order to make the experience easier, it is important to be aware of the recommended medical exams and know what questions to ask your doctor.
-Some ultrasounds and tests require you to make an appointment well in advance.
+Some ultrasounds and other tests require you to make an appointment well in advance.
 Women experiencing a high risk pregnancy will need extra monitoring, and should review the second page of the checklist.
 In addition, this page includes helpful and important employment rights for pregnant women.
 Bsha’a tova!

 - Informing employer about pregnancy is required from the 5th month of pregnancy.

 - An employer is never allowed to fire a woman because of pregnancy.

 - After 6 months employment a pregnant woman cannot be fired for any reason without a special permit.